nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Appendix A: Product Scope

+**Target User Profile**

+* is a university student
+* has a desire to record a significant number of experiences
+* wants to manage a bucket list
+* can type fast and prefers typing over mouse interactions
+* is comfortable using the command line interface

+**Value Proposition**

+* Connoisseur helps users to consolidate their experiences in an organised way.
+The user just needs to

 ### Appendix B: User Stories

 |Version| As a ... | I want to ... | So that I can ...|